Substantial cobalt project holding

 Ketchowla Cobalt Manganese Project

 Simple beneficiation and acid leach test work done by Archer showed that cobalt and manganese could be easily upgraded using simple heavy media separation.

-Cockabidnie Cobalt Project
+Polinga Cobalt Project

 The tenement area abuts Archer owned farm land near Cleve, Eyre Peninsula, South Australia.
 Exploration efforts and drilling by other explorers was primarily focussed on the discovery of zinc and nickel deposits with no assaying for cobalt.
 Archer recovered sample pulps (remnant material from the assay process) and submitted available intervals for assay.
 Subsequent assay results received by Archer include a significant average cobalt grade of 0.2% Co (hole CBAC034) over a broad 8m downhole intercept (from 30 to 38m).